-- 1. To elect three Class II directors for a three-year term to expire at the 2021 annual meeting of stockholders. - 2.
-To ratify the appointment of Mayer Hoffman McCann P.C. as our independent registered public accounting firm for the fiscal year ending December 31, 2018. - 3.
-To approve our 2013 Amended and Restated Equity Incentive Plan, as amended. - 4.
-To approve an amendment to our Certificate of Amendment of Certificate of Incorporation to effect a reverse stock split of our common stock at a ratio in the range of 1:20 to 1:30, such ratio to be determined in the discretion of our board of directors. - 5.
-To approve the authorization to adjourn the Annual Meeting, if necessary, to solicit additional proxies if there are not sufficient votes in favor of Proposal 3 or Proposal 4. - 6.
+- 1. To elect one Class I director for a three-year term to expire at the 2023 annual meeting of stockholders. - 2.
+To ratify the appointment of Mayer Hoffman McCann P.C. as our independent registered public accounting firm for the fiscal year ending December 31, 2020. - 3.
+To approve an amendment to our 2013 Amended and Restated Equity Incentive Plan, as amended, to, among other things, increase the number of shares authorized for issuance under such plan by 7,300,000 shares. - 4.
+To approve an amendment to our Certificate of Incorporation to effect a reverse stock split of our common stock at a ratio in the range of 1:5 to 1:30, with such ratio to be determined in the discretion of our board of directors. - 5.
+To approve, on an advisory basis, the compensation of the Company's named executive officers, as disclosed in the Proxy Statement accompanying this notice. - 6.
+To indicate, on an advisory basis, the preferred frequency of stockholder advisory votes on the compensation of the Company's named executive officers. - 7.
+To approve the authorization to adjourn the Annual Meeting, if necessary, to solicit additional proxies if there are not sufficient votes in favor of Proposal 3 or Proposal 4. - 8.
 To transact any other business that may be properly brought before the Annual Meeting or any continuation, adjournment or postponement thereof.

-All of our stockholders of record as of May 14, 2018, are entitled to attend and vote at the Annual Meeting and at any adjournment or postponement of the Annual Meeting.
+All of our stockholders of record as of April , 2020, are entitled to attend and vote at the Annual Meeting and at any adjournment or postponement of the Annual Meeting.

-Our board of directors recommends that you vote FOR the election of each of the director nominees named in Proposal 1, FOR the ratification of the appointment of our independent registered public accounting firm as provided in Proposal 2, FOR the approval of the amendments to our 2013 Amended and Restated Equity Incentive Plan, as amended, as provided in Proposal 3, FOR the amendment to our Certificate of Amendment of Certificate of Incorporation to effect a reverse stock split of our common stock at a ratio in the range of 1:20 to 1:30, such ratio to be determined in the discretion of our board of directors, as provided in Proposal 4, and FOR the authorization to adjourn the Annual Meeting, if necessary, to solicit additional proxies if there are not sufficient votes in favor of Proposal 3 or Proposal 4, as provided in Proposal 5.
+Our board of directors recommends that you vote FOR the election of the director nominee named in Proposal 1, FOR the ratification of the appointment of our independent registered public accounting firm as described in Proposal 2, FOR the approval of an amendment to our 2013 Amended and Restated Equity Incentive Plan, as amended, as described in Proposal 3, FOR the amendment to our Certificate of Incorporation to effect a reverse stock split of our common stock at a ratio in the range of 1:5 to 1:30, with such ratio to be determined in the discretion of our board of directors, as described in Proposal 4, FOR the approval of, on an advisory basis, the compensation of our named executive officers, as described in Proposal 5, for ONE YEAR as the preferred frequency for soliciting stockholder advisory votes on the compensation of our named executive officers, as described in Proposal 6, and FOR the authorization to adjourn the Annual Meeting, if necessary, to solicit additional proxies if there are not sufficient votes in favor of Proposal 3 or Proposal 4, as described in Proposal 7.

 Your vote is very important.
-Whether or not you plan to attend the Annual Meeting, we encourage you to read this Proxy Statement and cast your vote by completing, signing and dating the enclosed proxy card and returning it to us promptly.
-If you plan to attend the meeting and wish to vote your shares personally, you may do so at any time before the proxy is voted.
+Whether or not you plan to attend the Annual Meeting, we encourage you to read this Proxy Statement and cast your vote by completing, signing, dating and returning the enclosed proxy card, or by voting over the telephone or the internet as instructed in these materials, as promptly as possible.
+Even if you have voted by proxy, you may still vote live online at the meeting if you attend the meeting via the internet.
+Please note, however, that if your shares are held of record by a broker, bank or other nominee and you wish to vote at the meeting, you must obtain a proxy issued in your name from that record holder.

-By Order of the Board of Directors Sincerely.
+By Order of the Board of Directors

+Sincerely,